Q: What is Haunt ME?

 Q: What does the rating system do?

 A: Our rating system includes five levels, with numbers ranging from 1 to 10.
-When we arrive at a location, we interview those with relevant experiences and collect any evidence that they have to offer us.
+When we arrive at a location, we interview those with relevant experiences and collect any evidence that they have to offer us and any additional information we can find through research.
 We give the haunt a “pre-rate” based on this data.
 After our own investigation, we assign a score based on our findings.
 We then average these two scores together to give the location a final rating.
 We feel this is more fair, because it takes into account the stories of those who spend much more time in the building than we do.

 Q: Why is there not a 0 rating?